Experts baffled by continuing earthquakes in South Carolina - ExBulletin

 Experts baffled by continuing earthquakes in South Carolina

-ELGIN, SC (WRDW/WAGT) – Two more earthquakes were reported in South Carolina Wednesday morning, and some geologists were scratching their heads.
+COLUMBIA, South Carolina (AP/WCBD) – Another earthquake has struck near the South Carolina capital.

-Wednesday’s earthquakes measuring 2.6 and 1.5 on the Richter scale near Lugoff and Elgin were the ninth and tenth in a series of tremors that have geologists wondering how long the twitches might last.
+Wednesday’s 2.6-magnitude earthquake near Elgin was the ninth in a series of gurgling that made geologists wonder how long the spasms might last.
+Another earthquake of magnitude 1.5 followed at around 8:18 am

 The area has become the epicenter of a recent wave of seismic activity, starting with a 3.3-magnitude earthquake on December 27.